 Service Provider Registry: The subset of the CCSDS Organization Registry providing communications, data, or operations services.

-Service Site and Aperture Registry: The registry of sites that provide services such as communications, data, or relay services, including the specifications of the apertures used for communications; one of the SANA enterprise registries.
+Service Site and Aperture Registry: The registry of sites that provide services such as communications, data, or relay services, including the specifications of any apertures used for communications; one of the SANA enterprise registries.

 NOTE – Registered sites may offer services, or have communications apertures, or both.
 Sites may be in fixed locations, or may be mobile, and they may be in space.
 A spacecraft that offers relay or network services may be registered as a site.
-This registry points to the IOAG RF Asset registry entries, and to Spacecraft Registry entries as needed, using OIDs to provide unambiguous references.
+This registry points to the IOAG RF Asset registry entries, and to Spacecraft Registry entries as needed, using OIDs to provide unambiguous cross-references.

 Spacecraft Registry: The registry of spacecraft, spacecraft identifiers, names, and aliases; one of the SANA enterprise registries.